Kenya Families Programme

 We provide medium-term support to very vulnerable families referred to us by schools, other charities and our contacts.
 We assess them carefully.
 Most are headed by grandparents, disabled persons or abused / abandoned women.

-We have two qualified social workers on the ground in Kakamega who work full time to help the families and carry out the services, as well as some volunteers in other areas of Kenya.
+We have two qualified social workers on the ground in Kakamega who work full time to help the families and carry out the services, as well as more than 20 volunteers all over Kenya.

 Our aim is to improve their quality of life, empower them, prevent the children ending up on the streets and instead help them to become valuable and independent members of society.